oracle/pgql-lang/pages/pgql-1.3-spec.md

       SOURCE Companies
       DESTINATION Accounts
       LABEL ownerOf
+      NO PROPERTIES,
+    PersonWorksForCompany
+      SOURCE Persons
+      DESTINATION Companies
+      LABEL worksFor
       NO PROPERTIES
   )
 ```

-Above, keys for the source and destination of `PersonOwnerOfAccount` and `CompanyOwnerOfAccount` are omitted because we can default to the existing foreign keys.
+Above, keys for the source and destination of `PersonOwnerOfAccount`, `CompanyOwnerOfAccount` and `PersonWorksForCompany`  are omitted because we can default to the existing foreign keys.
 However, the keys for the source and destination of `Transactions` cannot be omitted because two foreign keys exist between `Transactions` and `Account` and it is otherwise not possible to know which one should be used.

 The source vertex table and/or the destination vertex table may be the same table as the edge table, in which case the table provides both vertices and edges.